Charnwood peaks walk

-Along the way you will pass the oldest rocks in Britain, visit historic deer parks and take in some spectacular views.
+Along the way you will pass, gnarled oak trees, some of the oldest rocks in Britain, visit historic deer parks and take in some spectacular views.

 Charnwood Forest is famed for its craggy hills and dry stone walls, but is also rich in wildlife.
 Look out for buzzards circling on the updrafts from the hills.

 Sections 10 to 11: We have been made aware that the permissive route through these sections is currently impassable.
 We are working to address this - in the meantime it is advisable to use the roads, although these are busy with fast-moving traffic so walk with care.

 Sections 12 to 14: Due to quarrying activities, the footpaths in this area are subject to temporary diversions.
 Please follow the footpath signs in this area to use the diverted routes.
 A downloadable map showing the diverted routes is available on the Leicestershire County Council website https://www.leicestershire.gov.uk/roads-and-travel/cycling-and-walking/where-to-walk-in-leicestershire

 - Dogs Allowed

 - Restaurant Cafe

 Newtown Linford Leicestershire